 In typography, the vertical space between two lines of text is referred to as leading.

 A mock-up is a draft of a design or piece of art that aids in its comprehension by others.
-You can use printed or digital mockups.
+You can use printed or digital mockups like our 3d packaging software.
 A mock-up is also known as a prototype.